On the Severi problem in arbitrary characteristic: Tropical curves

 \section{Tropical curves}

-In this section, we review the theory of (parametrized) tropical curves, and recall the notions of floor decomposed curves and moduli spaces of parametrized tropical curves.
+In this section, we review the theory of (parameterized) tropical curves, and recall the notions of floor decomposed curves and moduli spaces of parameterized tropical curves.
 We mainly follow \cite{Mik05, GM07, BM08, Tyo12, ACP}, to which we refer for further details.
-We also discuss families of parametrized tropical curves, cf. \cite{CCUW,Ran19}, and introduce the notions of harmonicity and local combinatorial surjectivity of the induced map to the moduli space.
+We also discuss families of parameterized tropical curves, cf. \cite{CCUW,Ran19}, and introduce the notions of harmonicity and local combinatorial surjectivity of the induced map to the moduli space.
 Throughout the section, $M$ and $N$ denote a pair of dual lattices.